chuot/rdio-scanner/README.md

 Playing calls from the `SEARCH CALL` panel while `LIVE FEED` being `OFF` will play the call sequence according to the search filters.
 Note that the `LIVE FEED` indicator lights `yellow` when continuous offline play mode is active.

-To stop continuous offline play mode, press the `STOP BUTTON` on the `SEARCH CALL` panel or press the `LIVE FEED` button twice.
+To stop continuous offline play mode, press the `STOP BUTTON` on the `SEARCH CALL` panel or press the `LIVE FEED` button.

 Note that this mode does not take into account the system/talkgroup from the `SELECT TG` panel. `HOLD SYS`, `HOLD TG` and `AVOID` buttons will also be disabled.